OR-Dept-Environmental-Quality/HAB_Shiny_app/ReadMe.md

-# Oregon Department of Environmental Quality Map Application for Freshwater Cyanobacteria Harmful Algal Blooms
+# Satellite Imagery of Cyanobacteria in Oregon Lakes and Reservoirs

 This web application provides an interactive map to view satellite derived data on cyanobacteria harmful algal blooms in freshwater ecosystems of Oregon.
 Satellite data come from the US EPA CyAN project (https://www.epa.gov/water-research/cyanobacteria-assessment-network-cyan) and are updated on a regular basis.